Preparing for a Baby: What You Actually Need

 Somewhere safe for baby to sleep

-Nappies + wipes
+Nappies and wipes

-A few simple outfits
+A few comfortable outfits

-A way to carry or move baby
+A way to safely transport baby

-somewhere practical to change them
+Somewhere practical to change nappies

-That’s honestly enough to start.
+That's genuinely enough to get started.

 What helps: Products I actually used